-NK cells participate in innate immune responses by virtue of their ability to recognize, without prior specific sensitization, microbe-infected, transformed and allogeneic cells, while sparing most of autologous healthy cells.1-4 NK cell activation can elicit two different effector functions: cytotoxicity of target cell and/or secretion of a large array of cytokines and chemokines.5 NK cell activation is regulated by the dynamic integration of negative and positive signals.6 While the ligands, the mode of action and function of inhibitory NK receptors have been widely dissected7, the biological function of NK cell activating receptors as well as their downstream signaling circuits are only partially understood.
+Natural killer (NK) cells participate in innate immune responses by virtue of their ability to recognize, without prior specific sensitization, microbe-infected, transformed, and allogeneic cells, while sparing most autologous healthy cells.1-4 NK cell activation can elicit 2 different effector functions: cytotoxicity of target cell and/or secretion of a large array of cytokines and chemokines.5 NK cell activation is regulated by the dynamic integration of negative and positive signals.6 Although the ligands, the mode of action, and the function of inhibitory NK receptors have been widely dissected,7 the biologic function of NK cell-activating receptors as well as their downstream signaling circuits are only partially understood.

-Non-covalent association with signaling ITAM-bearing subunits is required for the function and often the stable cell surface expression of several NK cell activating receptors.
-In NK cells, ITAM-dependent activating receptors can be divided in two groups, according to their association with DAP12 (also known as KARAP and TYROBP), or with CD32 or FcRyITAM-bearing polypeptides.^{4,8} In humans, activating Killer cell Ig-like Receptors (KIR-S), CD94/NKG2C-E, and the NKp44 NCR (Natural Cytotoxicity Receptor) associate with DAP12, while the NKp46 and NKp30 NCR as well as CD16 pair with CD3ζ and FcRγ.
-In mice, DAP12-dependent NK cell receptors include the activating Ly49 molecules, CD94/NKG2C-E, NKG2D-S, CD200R4 and PIRL-β, while mouse NCR NKp46 (MAR-1), as well as CD16 and NKRP1-C associate with FcRy.
-Among these molecules, human NCR are involved in natural cytotoxicity against several tumor cell lines9, and have also been reported to interact with viral products.10-12 NKG2D is an activating receptor expressed on both human and mouse NK and T cells, which recognizes non classical MHC class I molecules.
-The cell surface expression of these ligands is often the consequence of cellular stress, such as DNA damage.^{13,14} NKG2D ligands include MIC (MHC class I chain related) and ULBP (UL-16 binding protein) molecules in humans as well as Rae (Retinoic acid early inducible 1), H60 and MULT-1 (Murine UL16-Binding Protein-Like Transcript) proteins in mice.
-Alternative splicing of mouse NKG2D generates two different transcripts: a long isoform, NKG2D-L, which associates only with DAP10 subunit, as previously reported for human NKG2D, and a short one, NKG2D-S, which can couple with both DAP10 and DAP12.^{15,16} Analysis of DAP12-deficient mice has pointed out that two DAP12-dependent mouse NK cell receptors, NKG2D-S and Ly49H, are involved in anti-tumor and anti-viral NK cell activity respectively.^{15,17}
+Noncovalent association with signaling ITAM-bearing subunits is required for the function and often the stable cell-surface expression of several NK cell-activating receptors.
+In NK cells, ITAM-dependent activating receptors can be divided in 2 groups, according to their association with DAP12 (also known as KARAP and TYROBP), or with CD3 ζ or FcR γ ITAM-bearing polypeptides.^{4,8} In humans, activating killer cell Ig-like receptors (KIR-S), CD94/NKG2C-E, and the NKp44 NCR (natural cytotoxicity receptor) associate with DAP12, whereas the NKp46 and NKp30 NCRs as well as the CD16 pair with CD3 ζ and FcR γ .
+In mice, DAP12-dependent NK cell receptors include the activating Ly49 molecules, CD94/NKG2C-E, NKG2D-S, CD200R4, and PIRL- β , whereas mouse NCR NKp46 (MAR-1), as well as CD16 and NKRP1-C, associates with FcR γ .
+Among these molecules, human NCRs are involved in natural cytotoxicity against several tumor cell lines9 and have also been reported to interact with viral products.10-12 NKG2D is an activating receptor expressed on both human and mouse NK and T cells, which recognizes nonclassic MHC class I molecules.
+The cell-surface expression of these ligands is often the consequence of cellular stress, such as DNA damage.13,14 NKG2D ligands include MIC (MHC class I chain related) and ULBP (UL-16 binding protein) molecules in humans as well as Rae (retinoic acid early inducible 1), H60, and MULT-1 (murine UL16-binding protein-like transcript) proteins in mice.
+Alternative splicing of mouse Nkg2d, also known as Klkr1, generates 2 different transcripts: a long isoform, NKG2D-L, which associates only with the DAP10 subunit, as previously reported for human NKG2D, and a short one, NKG2D-S, which can couple with both DAP10 and DAP12.15,16 Analysis of DAP12-deficient mice has pointed out that 2 DAP12-dependent mouse NK cell receptors, NKG2D-S and Ly49H, are involved in antitumor and antiviral NK cell activity, respectively.15,17